paxtonhyde/opportunity-zones/README.md

 ## Next Steps

-1. Refeaturize based on my outline in the NMF section
+1. Refeaturize based on my outline in the NMF section and reading how other researchers have evaluated Opportunity Zones

-2. Test a cosine distance metric to account for proportionality in data
+2. Test a cosine distance metric in clustering to account for different costs of living across states

-3. Cluster on clusters to figure out which rows load heavily on the "screwy" (– Frank) topics
+3. Use a stacked clustering model to find outlier clusters (by clustering on clusters), or more fine-grained clusters (by clustering within clusters)

+4. Use the word "cluster" another 100,000 times

 [Back to top](#content)